sodabe622/Final-project/README.md

 How to Run:
 ----------------------------
-Prerequisites
+Prerequisites:

-Microsoft HoloLens or compatible AR headset Appropriate AR software and tracking setups
+Microsoft HoloLens or compatible AR headset, Appropriate AR software and tracking setups

 Setup: